Severson-Group/eMach/docs/source/general_analyzers/thermal_res_net_analyzer.rst

 Outputs to User
 ************************************************

-The ``ThermalAnalyzer`` takes in the a ``ThermalProblem`` and returns back the temperature distribution as a ``list`` of temperatures as ``float`` objects for every node defined by the resistance network.
+The ``ThermalAnalyzer`` returns back

+* ``T`` a list of temperatures for each node defined by the resistance network.

 The following code demonstrates how to implement and then solve the example resistance network using the analyzer.

 .. code-block:: python